 By 1781 the building was used as a workhouse and by 1808 it was sold and used as a laundry.
 Then it became dwellings until 1950’s.

 By the late 1970’s the building had fallen into disrepair but was bought and restored being used as a toy museum.
-In 2020 the building closed for remedial work on the structure and is expected to re-open in 2021.
+Since then the building has been used as the Town Tourist Information Centre, exhibition space for local artists and a cafe.
+In 2020 the building closed for remedial work to the timber frame on the structure and is expected to re-open in 2021.